South Lebanon conflict (1985–2000): Continued fighting in the late 1990s (1994–1999)

 On 5 September 1997, a seaborne raid by 16 Israeli Shayetet 13 naval commandos failed after the troops stumbled into a Hezbollah and Amal ambush.
 As the force headed towards the coastal town of Ansariye, it was ambushed with IEDs and subjected to withering fire that killed the commander, Lt.
 Col. Yossi Korakin, and caused bombs being carried by another soldier to explode, killing more of the force.
 The survivors radioed for help, and Israel immediately dispatched a rescue team from Unit 669 and Sayeret Matkal in two CH-53 helicopters.

-A rescue force of helicopters and missile boats arrived to provide support as the rescuers evacuated the dead and survivors, conducting airstrikes.
+A rescue force of helicopters and missile boats arrived to provide support, conducting airstrikes as the rescuers evacuated the dead and survivors.
 Lebanese Army anti-aircraft units put up anti aircraft fire and fired illumination rounds at the helicopters, and an Israeli F-16 subsequently attacked an anti-aircraft position.
-Hezbollah put up mortar fire, killing a Druze army doctor with the rescue force and damaging a helicopter and Israeli missile boats fired at the source of the mortar fire.
+Hezbollah put up mortar fire, killing a Druze army doctor with the rescue force and damaging a helicopter.
+Israeli missile boats fired at the source of the mortar fire.
 The battle ended when Israel, by means of contacting the US government and delivering a message to be passed on to Syria and from there to Hezbollah, threatened to respond with massive force if Hezbollah tried to stop the rescue mission, causing Hezbollah and Amal to cease fire while the Lebanese Army moved in.
 Twelve Israelis were killed, along with six Hezbollah and Amal fighters and two Lebanese soldiers.
 A woman in a passing car was also killed.

-In 2010 Hassan Nasrallah claimed that Hezbollah had managed to hack into Israeli UAV:s flying over Lebanon and thus learn which route the commandos were planning to take and thus prepared the ambush accordingly.
-On September 13–14, IDF raids in Lebanon killed a further four Hezbollah fighters and six Lebanese soldiers.
+In 2010, Hassan Nasrallah claimed that in 1997, Hezbollah had managed to hack into Israeli UAVs flying over Lebanon and thus learn which route the commandos were planning to take and prepared ambushes accordingly.
+On September 13–14, 1997, IDF raids in Lebanon killed a further four Hezbollah fighters and six Lebanese soldiers.

 On 12 September 1997, three Hezbollah fighters were killed in an ambush by Egoz commandos on the edge of the security zone.
 One of them was Hadi Nasrallah, the son of Hezbollah leader Hassan Nasrallah.
-On 25 May 1998 the remains of Israeli soldiers killed in the failed commando raid were exchanged for 65 Lebanese prisoners and the bodies of 40 Hezbollah fighters and Lebanese soldiers captured by Israel.
+On 25 May 1998, the remains of Israeli soldiers killed in the failed commando raid were exchanged for 65 Lebanese prisoners and the bodies of 40 Hezbollah fighters and Lebanese soldiers captured by Israel.
 Among the bodies returned to Lebanon were the remains of Hadi Nasrallah.